wert007/commit-analyzer/README.md

 ```

 This command will install a release compilation of the latest version locally to
 your user account.
+The same command also works for regular updates, this is, new
+commits have had been introduced since the last installation.

+Cargo will refuse to replace the currently installed executable if no new
+commits were found.
+To override the current binary with the latest repository
-In order to install the latest updates, rerun with `--force`:
+state anyway, rerun with `--force`:

 ```
 cargo install --force --git https://github.com/wert007/commit-analyzer